matrix-org/matrix-spec-proposals/specification/index.rst

 {{apis}}

-`Appendices <appendices.html>`_ with supplemental information not specific to one of the above APIs is also available.
+`Appendices <appendices.html>`_ with supplemental information not specific to one of the above APIs are also available.

 Specification Version
 ---------------------